-Developers and beta testers using iOS 10 beta 1, beta 2, beta 3, beta 4, beta 5, and beta 6 have discovered numerous bugs and issues.
+Developers and beta testers using iOS 10 beta 1, beta 2, beta 3, beta 4, beta 5, beta 6, and beta 7 have discovered numerous bugs and issues.

 Beta testers on MacRumors have been tracking iOS 10 beta’s bugs and here are some of the problems plaguing iOS 10 beta 5: